jurebb/dotNetCoreTutoProject/README.md

   -run the following commands in cmd in the project root (TheWorld>):
                                                                 -dotnet ef migrations add InitialDatabase
                                                                 -dotnet ef database update

+additional notes:
+-Disable launch URL in project properties if you want to use postman